 - Why are you a better choice than other immigration attorneys I may be considering? – A good immigration lawyer should have a persuasive, compelling answer to this question.

-The Los Angeles immigration lawyers at the Hanlon Law Group, P.C. are ready to answer these questions, as well as any other you may have, during a free initial consultation.
+The Los Angeles immigration lawyer at the Hanlon Law Group, P.C. is ready to answer these questions, as well as any other you may have, during a free initial consultation.
 We invite you to schedule this meeting with us today.
 It could make all of the difference in how you move forward – and in how favorably or expeditiously your immigration issues are ultimately resolved.

 Helpful Immigration Information: Resources for Foreign Nationals Seeking a Status Change, Preparing to Enter the U.S. or Already in the U.S.

 Finding a qualified, trustworthy, experienced immigration lawyer is undoubtedly a key step in the process of seeking an immigration status change.
 So too is understanding how to prepare for the process and safeguard your rights and interests along the way.

 While both of the above can be easily achieved by contacting the Hanlon Law Group, the following shares some essential information and resources that are generally helpful for any foreign national seeking a status change (or fighting deportation).